abulka/lcodemaps/README.md

 ![numbered steps code map](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.github.com/abulka/lcodemaps/master/plantuml/numbered-steps.puml&fmt=svg)

-Notice the box "H" which represents a HTML file, let's talk about this more now.
+Notice the box "H" which represents a HTML file - you see, boxes can represent any Namespace or Component - not just Classes, as we will see below.

 ## Cross References